 Cats may also overeat if their food does not provide enough nutrients.
 Low-quality kibble will leave your cat unsatiated and hungry again shortly after they finish their meal.
 Their age may also come into play.
 As cats get older, they become less able to digest proteins and fats.
 At the same time, they need more energy.
 To get the calories their body needs, your senior cat may begin eating more.

 Some ailments can also cause your cat to eat more than they ordinarily do.
 Diabetes and hyperthyroidism are two such conditions.
-If you find yourself thinking, “My cat is losing weight but eats constantly,” they may have one of these illnesses.
+If you find yourself wondering why your cat loses weight while overeating, they may have one of these illnesses.
 Diabetes prevents your cat’s body from converting sugar to energy efficiently, and hyperthyroidism causes their metabolism to burn too many calories.
 Your cat may begin overeating to compensate and try to get the nutrients they need.

 Bowel problems and parasites can also increase your cat’s appetite.
 Diseases like inflammatory disorders or intestinal cancer that impact the small intestine decrease your cat’s ability to process nutrients.
 This results in an increased appetite, accompanied by weight loss.
 With roundworms, your cat may be constantly hungry because the parasite is stealing all of their nutrients before their body can process them.